FlooferLand/FlooferLand/README.md

   3. The GNU project and the Free Software Foundation - They are trying their best to point people to claiming back their privacy and security by pointing them to using free-as-in-freedom software

 ## Wrong-ens:
-  1. Facebook *(now called "Meta")* - While not all of Facebook is bad, a very large majority of it is.
-They have purchased companies and have broken promises quite a lot of times.
+  1. Facebook *(now called "Meta")* - While there are tiny parts of the Facebook corporation that aren't bad (the open-source sector specifically).
+The entire corporation is; They have purchased companies and have broken promises tons of times.
 For example when they bought Oculus they said they would never make users have to make a Facebook account to use their Oculus products, back in 2020 they made everyone require a Facebook account to use Oculus products.
 Another example is with Whatsapp.
-Whatsapp was made to be a secure and private way of communication, once Facebook bought it however they've introduced tons of telemetry and have broken the promise of keeping the platform private.
+Whatsapp was made to be a secure and private way of communication, once Facebook bought it however they've introduced telemetry and have broken the promise of keeping the platform private.

-  2. Canonical - They provide a ton of non-free software with Ubuntu and have messed up countless times in the past (such as the time where they integrated Amazon into Ubuntu, including their telemetry system).
+  2. Canonical - They provide a ton of non-free software with Ubuntu and have messed up a few times in the past (such as the time where they integrated Amazon into Ubuntu, including their telemetry system).
 Canonical also seems to try and drown out Linux distributions other than their own but that's just my personal theory.